 The program meets the requirements of this Key Element.
-The program provided evidence of Advanced Curricular Areas as the foundation of the program's curriculum.
+The program provided evidence of the advanced curriculum.

 Key Element IV-C: Foundational and Advanced Application Components

 The program must demonstrate they offer an application component with appropriate placement in the curriculum, duration, focus, and intensity consistent with their program's mission, goals, and outcomes.